 Just food for thought.

 TRAVEL TIP: Heavy travel might just be impossible for your great aunt Susan, walking-stick bound grandpa joe or heavily pregnant sister-in-law.
-It IS your big day and yes, of course you should be selfish to a certain extent, but don’t be a bridezilla… you’ve also got to prioritize your least jet-set guests.
+It IS your big day and yes, of course you should be selfish to a certain extent, but don’t be a bridezilla… you’ve also got to prioritise your least jet-set guests.
 A 5 hour taxi ride, 3 bus changes and a speed boat later could all be a bit much for those who perhaps aren’t quite as able as they once were…we want everyone to make it to the wedding in one piece!
 Keep it simple; stay relatively close to large cities with good transport links; find direct travel routes.

 2. Hire a professional